apache/griffin/griffin-doc/service/api-guide.md

     }
 }
 ```
-And for apache griffin measure of accuracy:
+And for Apache Griffin measure of accuracy:
 ```
 {
     "name":"accuracy_measure",